zuplo/docs/docs/handlers/url-forward.md

 writing any code.
 It simply appends the incoming `path` section of the URL onto the specified `baseUrl` property.
 For example:

-If you have an incoming request with url
+If you have an incoming request with URL

 `https://my-gateway.com/pizza/cheese/size/large`

-And you have a URL forward handler with a baseUrl of `https://my-backend.com/folder` - the gateway will make a request to
+And you have a URL forward handler with a `baseUrl` of `https://my-backend.com/folder` - the gateway will make a request to

 `https://my-backend.com/folder/pizza/cheese/size/large`.
 By default it will